 The Throne of Charlemagne in Aachen Cathedral

 Close up the throne of Charlemagne looks remarkably simple and unadorned by decorations but there is not a single aspect of this royal seat that is not of high symbolic significance.
-Almost all material used in its construction were brought from specific sites for its symbolic, religious or political connotations.
+Almost all materials used in its construction were brought from specific sites for its symbolic, religious, or political connotations.

 The main part of the throne is four white marble slabs – they are currently stained a yellowish-brown as the throne was covered in a tar substance during the Second World War that protected but discolored the marble.
 It would be possible to polish it back to white but that would also take care of the ancient markings on the marble slabs.